 Exploration also provided other means of profit such as finding new sources of gold, slaves, raising cash crops such as sugar and spoils of war from conquest done along the way.
 This included formation of new colonies to extract resources and provide a market for the home country.
 Exploration also provided a chance of excitement and adventure.
 And, some also saw exploration as a means to spread Christianity to new peoples as well as European culture as a whole.

-Various discoveries assisted exploration into new lands and over long distances, ultimately circumnavigating (completing going around) not just Africa but the world itself.
+Various discoveries assisted exploration into new lands and over long distances, ultimately circumnavigating (completely going around) not just Africa but the world itself.
 For instance, the Portuguese developed a new, much lighter ship, the caravel that could sail further and faster.
 Technology also helped sailing itself such as the sextant to determine distances between two objects.

 The study of cartography, map making, was very important.
 A map divides the earth into latitude (lines north and south of the center or Equator) and longitude (lines east and west of a starting point, a “prime meridian”).
 The development of improved maps were essential to safely travel and explore, going along with older means such as celestial tracking of location and use of devices such as a compass.